drummonds/bytestoneblog/content/posts/Accounting for programmers/Plain text accounting/_index.md

 2012-02-04 balance Assets:CA:Bank:Checking    417.61 CAD
 ```

 The Beancount syntax is superior as the balance assertions are clear and distinct from
 the postings and order of postings.
 For balance reconciliation it is also superior.
 When doing the accounting
 for a customer the bank record is one of the independent bits of evidence so the reconciliation is
 important.

 ### Ordering of directives

 Hledger recommends that directives should be ordered in date order.
 A unique ordering is important if you would like to have a consistent hash that is the same if the order of the directives is changed or
-the commnents.
+the comments are edited.

 # My plain text accounting format